 For those who can’t view YouTube,

 (2019 edit: Oh hey.
 Around this time, I had the wise idea to do video blogs about the stuff I did.
-However, lack of motivation and frustration around making consistent video content caused me to give up this plan a few months later.
+However, lack of motivation and frustration around making consistent video content caused me to give up on this plan a few months later.

 I’m a much different person now than I was then, and I’m not really proud of myself in these videos.
 Thus to minimize my own embarrassment, the video’s gone.
 The YouTube channel’s still there, just “cleaned up” with some videos removed.
 I’m not gonna remove this post, though.
 Instead, I’m replacing this with a picture taken in 2019.)